jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/6  Synthetic Data Generation and Training a Model.md

 ## To train with InstructLab.....

-To train with InstructLab we require:
+To train with InstructLab the following is require:
-- Q and A answer pairs which we create from a handfull of seed examples to create many (100's to 10,000s)
+- Q and A pairs, that are created (using SDG) from a handfull of seed examples to create many (100's to 100,000s)
 - Contextual data
 - Attribution details